Nursing 406 - Adult Health Care » Spring 2020 » Chapter 22 Quiz

 The nurse is instructing a client who is scheduled for a laryngectomy about methods of laryngeal speech.
 Which best describes tracheoesophageal puncture (TEP)?

-A. It requires the client to hold a throat vibrator against the neck.
+A. It requires the insertion of a prosthesis into the trachea.

 Question #16